LAW1223/Bunny/README.md

 ### HuggingFace transformers

-We currently support the direct inference of Bunny-v1.0-2B-zh and Bunny-v1.0-3B models.
 Here we show a code snippet to show you how to use [Bunny-v1.0-3B](https://huggingface.co/BAAI/Bunny-v1_0-3B) with HuggingFace transformers:

 ```python
 import torch